 Parent Notice Regarding Section 504 of the Rehabilitation Act of 1973

 Programs for Students with Disabilities under Section 504 of the Rehabilitation Act of 1973 and the Americans with Disabilities Act of 1990

 Section 504 of the Rehabilitation Act of 1973 and the Americans with Disabilities Act prohibit discrimination against persons with a disability in any program receiving federal financial assistance.
 Section 504 defines a person with a disability as anyone who…

 The school district has the responsibility to provide accommodations and services to eligible individuals with disabilities.
 The district acknowledges its responsibility under Section 504 to avoid discrimination in policies and practices regarding its personnel and students.
 No discrimination against any person with a disability shall knowingly be permitted in any program or practice in the school.

-If there are questions, please feel free to contact your school principal (Assistant Principal Amy Jenkins is the 504 Coordinator at TMJH) or Jennifer Slade, Section 504/ADA District Compliance officer at (435) 645-5600
+If there are questions, please feel free to contact your school principal or assistant principal or Section 504/ADA District Compliance officer at (435) 645-5600